 Ablation of Atrial Fibrillation

-Atrial fibrillation is thought to arise from one or more of the pulmonary veins leading to an uncoordinated rapid contraction of the heart.
+Atrial Fibrillation is thought to arise from one or more of the pulmonary veins leading to an uncoordinated rapid contraction of the heart - Atrial Fibrillation ablation is a procedure used to treat the issue.

 The objective of any form of Atrial Fibrillation ablation therapy is to electrically isolate the pulmonary veins from the rest of the heart in an attempt to prevent these haphazard stimuli.